-Rates currently available include a two year fixed mortgage at 6.99% or a variable rate of 6%.
-Some products have no early repayment charges and interest may be charged on a daily basis.
-It would seem that these products offer security combined with good value when compared with the regular buy to let mortgage market.
+Rates currently available include a two-year fixed mortgage at 6.99% or a variable rate of 6%.
+Some products have no early repayment charges, and interest may be charged on a daily basis.
+It would seem that these products offer security combined with good value when compared with the regular buy-to-let mortgage market.

-Raising the cash to purchase a property in need of some work can be frustrating and time consuming – a bridging loan gives buyers the breathing space they need to undertake the necessary renovations and apply for a longer term mortgage loan.
+Raising the cash to purchase a property in need of some work can be frustrating and time-consuming.
+A bridging loan gives buyers the breathing space they need to undertake the necessary renovations and apply for a longer-term mortgage loan.
 This type of loan also means that potential bidders can attend the auction with the knowledge that funds will be available to complete the transaction.

-Mathon Finance has gone into administration
+Mathon Finance has gone into administration.

-The news means that potential customers who were dealing with the company will be glad to hear that other providers of bridging loans have said they will be pleased to work with new customers and although the economic climate has been difficult they believe that the market for bridging loans continues to be healthy.
+The news means that potential customers who were dealing with the company will be glad to hear that other providers of bridging loans have said they will be pleased to work with new customers, and although the economic climate has been difficult, they believe that the market for bridging loans continues to be healthy.

-£1.5 million pound fraud prevented
+£1.5 million in fraud prevented